truenas/documentation/content/SCALE/SCALETutorials/DataProtection/TrueCloudTasks.md

 ## Creating a TrueCloud Backup Task

-To create a cloud sync task for a TrueCloud transfer:
+To create a TrueCloud Backup task for a TrueCloud transfer:

 1. Create the SCALE [cloud credential](#adding-storj-cloud-credentials).